Shot (drink)

-A shot (sometimes shooter) is a small serving of spirits or a mixed drink (usually about 1.0–1.5 USoz), typically consumed quickly, often in a single gulp.
+A shot (sometimes shooter) is a small serving of spirits or a mixed drink (usually about 1.0–1.5 USoz), typically consumed quickly, often in a single swallow.
 It is common to serve a shot as a side to a larger drink.

 Shots can be shaken, stirred, blended, layered, or simply poured.
 Shot glasses or sherry glasses are the usual drinkware in which shots are served.
 They are most commonly served at bars, and some bartenders have their own signature shot.

 The ingredients of shots vary from bartender to bartender and from region to region.
 Two shots can have the same name but different ingredients, resulting in two very different tastes.